Florida Museum of Natural History: Ceramic Technology Laboratory

 The Ceramic Technology Laboratory was established in 1977 under the direction of Dr. Prudence Rice, then UF professor of anthropology.
-Pottery analysis plays an integral role in archaeological research at the museum as it constitutes the predominant material remaining at most archaeological sites investigated by museum curators.
-In addition pottery constitutes a very significant proportion of the Anthropology collections.
+The Laboratory's mission is to "generate precise data to address research questions regarding chronology, provenance or manufacturing origins, processes of production, patterns of vessel use, culture change, and the development of sociopolitical and economic complexity in pre-Columbian Florida, the Southeastern US, and the Caribbean Basin."
+Pottery analysis plays an integral role in archaeological research at the museum, as it constitutes the predominant material remaining at most archaeological sites investigated by museum curators.
+In addition, pottery constitutes a significant proportion of the Anthropology collections.

+The department is committed to the continuance of this research program as the capacity for in-house specialized analysis of pottery enhances the competitiveness for research grants.
 The Ceramic Technology Laboratory is equipped for basic paste characterization studies: binocular microscope for gross identification of temper or paste constituents; a petrographic microscope for precise mineral identification in thin section; an electric furnace used for refiring experiments and for comparative investigation of clay samples collected from the vicinity of archaeological sites.
-Analysis of physical and mineralogical properties of the pottery are undertaken to provide precise data to address research questions regarding chronology, provenience or manufacturing origins, processes of production, culture change, and the development of social and economic complexity in prehistoric Florida, the Southeastern US, and the Caribbean Basin.
-The department is committed to the continuance of this research program as the capacity for in-house specialized analysis of pottery enhances the competitiveness for research grants.

-The Ceramic Technology Laboratory houses an extensive pottery type collection of prehistoric and historic period aboriginal pottery from Florida and the Southeastern U.S. The Florida materials represent type specimens assembled by Ripley Bullen, John Goggin, and Gordon Willey, pioneers of Florida archaeology.
+The CTL has three main collections.
+The pottery type collection includes pre-Columbian and historic period Indigenous pottery from Florida and the Southeastern US.The Florida materials represent type specimens assembled by Ripley Bullen, John Goggin, and Gordon Willey, pioneers of Florida archaeology.
 The pottery type collections serve as a primary comparative resource for museum scientists, graduate students, and visiting researchers.
-The Ceramic Technology Laboratory also curates fragments of pottery samples used in paste characterization studies.
+The comparative clay sample collection includes, as of 2017, over 350 samples of clay from across the collection, and is used to document geographic variability in clay mineralogy and chemistry.
+The thin section library contains over 2000 thin pottery sections and 225 clay thin sections, mostly collected from Florida.